You’re a Painting Contractor looking for new business… so where do you start?

-Quality painting leads can be difficult to find, especially if you’re looking in the wrong place.
-Here we have compiled a comprehensive guide that covers online painting contractor marketing ideas, door-to-door marketing strategies, and painter advertising tactics that are guaranteed to get your phone ringing.
+So, we compiled a comprehensive guide that covers online painting contractor marketing ideas, door-to-door marketing strategies, and advertising tactics that are guaranteed to get your phone ringing.

-We compiled a list of over 30 strategies you can implement today to start generating new business tomorrow.
+This list contains over 30 strategies you can implement TODAY, to get your phone ringing tomorrow.

 Let’s jump in…